 ANTIGUA AND BARBUDA – Borders reopened.

-AUSTRALIA – Domestic flights resumed.
-International flights (except with New Zealand) are expected to resume in October, 2020.
+AUSTRALIA – Flights from New Zealand permitted.
 International students may return to Australia.
 Request for exemptions to travel can be made no less than two weeks before travel.

 BAHAMAS – Borders reopened.

-BAHRAIN – Air border reopened.
+BAHRAIN – Borders reopened.
 Visa on arrival resumed.

 BARBADOS – Borders reopened.